pomerantsev/accented/packages/accented/README.md

 ### API

+### Iframes

+Although axe-core is capable of scanning iframes, Accented doesn’t provide that as a special capability.

+Instead, if you wish to scan the document in an iframe, initialize Accented inside the iframed document.
+There should be no interference between the instances of Accented running in the parent and child documents.

 ## Frequently asked questions

 <!-- TODO: how can this section be better formatted?
 This probably should be regular sections rather than a Q&A. -->